-Every year for the past 48 years, the Parliamentary Internship Programme has welcomed 10 young professionals to Parliament Hill from September through June.
+Every year since 1970, the Parliamentary Internship Programme has welcomed 10 young professionals to Parliament Hill from September through June.
 The paid, non-partisan interns are selected through a national competition.
-Each intern works full-time for both an opposition and government Member of Parliament.
+Each intern completes placements with two Members of Parliament – one from the government and one from the opposition.
 During their internship, Parliamentary interns meet with senior policymakers, diplomats, journalists, scholars, politicians, and leaders in civil society.
-The interns take part in academic seminars, write an innovate academic research paper, share their knowledge of Parliament with young Canadians, and take part in legislative study tours to Québec, Brussels, the United Kingdom, the United States, and Nunavut.
+The interns take part in academic seminars, write an innovative academic research paper, share their knowledge of Parliament with young Canadians, and take part in legislative study tours to Québec, Brussels, the United Kingdom, the United States, and Nunavut.

 Thank you for visiting our site,